 Natural fibre and recycled insulation materials are suitable for all types of buildings.
 Their permeable and moisture-buffering properties make them indispensable in the renovation of historic and traditional buildings.

-Deciding how best to insulate you home or building can often be a troublesome task.
+Deciding how best to insulate your home or building can often be a troublesome task.
 Confusion is commonly caused by the wide selection of insulation materials available, along with focusing too narrowly on targets such as U values.

 We suggest that an achievable U value and the price / performance ratio should certainly inform part of the decision.
 However, we also encourage a holistic approach that considers aspects of building science and sustainability.

-For new developments, their unique capacity to also protect against summer over-heating and positive influence indoor air quality makes their use an intelligent alternative to conventional materials.
+For new developments, their unique capacity to also protect against summer over-heating and positive influence on indoor air quality makes their use an intelligent alternative to conventional materials.

 Disregarding the above aspects can lead to building defects, health problems, environmental damage, and disposal problems.

 Not every thermal insulation material lends itself for use in every application.